cucumber/docs/content/docs/gherkin/reference.md

 Try hard to come up with examples that don't make any assumptions about technology or user interface.
 Imagine it's 1922, when there were no computers.

-Implementation details should be hidden in the [step definitions](/docs/cucumber/step-definitions).
+Implementation details should be abstracted away in [step definitions](/docs/cucumber/step-definitions).
 {{% /note %}}

 ### Then